superpenglife/HeurAgenix/README.md

     python src/problems/dposp/data/generate_data.py
     ```
 3. Refer to the [DPOSP data readme](src/problems/dposp/data/README.md).

+#### Data Structure
+By default, data is stored in `output/{problem}/data/(train_data, validation_data, test_data, smoke_data)`.
+If data is stored elsewhere, specify the path when running the framework.

+- **Train Data**: Used by LLM to analyze problems during heuristic evolution.
+Typically consists of small instances either manually designed or sampled from the data.
+- **Validation Data**: Used for evaluating and filtering heuristics during evolution.
+- **Test Data**: Used for testing heuristics or heuristic selection.
+- **Smoke Data**: Used for quick testing of generated or evolved heuristics to check for obvious bugs.
+Usually consists of small, manually designed instances and includes `previous_operations.txt` (pre-operations for the test) and `smoke_data` (test data).

+For example, a common TSP data structure is as follows:
+output/
+tsp/
+data/
+smoke_data/: previous_operations.txt, smoke_data.tsp
+test_data/: a280.tsp, bier127.tsp, ...
+train_data/: case_1.tsp, case_2.tsp, ...
+validation_data/: kroA100.tsp, kroA150.tsp, ...

+Our built-in data reading interface can handle the standard data format above.
+If your data is in a new format, you need to override the `load_data` function in `env.py`.

 ## Run on Current Problems (TSP, CVRP, JSSP, MaxCut, MKP, and DPOSP)